World Alzheimer’s Month

 What does ADI do during World Alzheimer’s Month?

-ADI coordinates World Alzheimer’s Month and World Alzheimer’s Day around the world by producing, distributing and encouraging member associations and all organisations working in the sector, from around the world to organise an event on the day.
+ADI coordinates World Alzheimer’s Month and World Alzheimer’s Day around the world by producing and distributing awareness raising materials, including toolkits and encourages member associations and all individuals and organisations working in the sector to organise events throughout the month.
 This can be purely awareness raising, or advocacy in focus, a fundraiser, a conference, a seminar, a radio phone-in, a memory walk – anything that shines a light on dementia.

 In 2009, ADI launched the first World Alzheimer Report on World Alzheimer’s Day and has launched additional reports across the following decade.